stabilefrisur/aa-mbs/research/value_model.md

-# Agency MBS Valuation Model Proposal
+# Agency MBS Valuation Model

 ## 1. Model Derivation

+### Excess Returns

+Total returns of fixed income assets have two primary components: income returns and price returns.

+For spread asset classes like credit, it is often useful think of returns in excess of interest rates.
+This model estimates Carry as excess income returns and Value as excess price returns.

+$$
+\text{Expected Excess Return} = \text{Carry Return} + \text{Value Return}
+$$

-### High-Level Concept
+### MBS Valuation

-MBS exhibit negative convexity due to the prepayment option.
+With MBS, even returns in excess of interest rates are not independet of interest rates because MBS exhibit negative convexity due to the prepayment option.
 As interest rates decline, the price appreciation of MBS is limited by the increasing likelihood of prepayments.
 As interest rates rise, the price depreciation is exacerbated by the decreasing likelihood of prepayments.
 This negative convexity makes MBS valuation more complex.
 Credit spreads are more linear in their response to changes in interest rates and credit risk.

 An MBS valuation model should thus consider spread reversion, prepayment optionality and their confluence.
 Provided ZV and OAS spreads are available, we can think of the differential as the embedded optionality or Convexity.